Recurring Billing Requirements

 Free Trial Conversion

-Send reminder at least 7 days before first paid charge.
-Reminder must include:
+Send a reminder at least 7 days before the first paid charge.
+It has to include:

 - Amount to be charged